Christ-Mind-Teachings/cmi-jsb/_til/chap13.md

 awaken to the consciousness of My Voice speaking within.

-For a sympathetic and appreciative mate would only feed the personal pride and selfish desire for "spiritual" power in you, and develop further the egotistic side of your nature.
+For a sympathetic and appreciative mate would only feed the personal pride and selfish desire for &ldquo;spiritual&rdquo; power in you, and develop further the egotistic side of your nature.
 Likewise, a loving, trusting, yielding mate might encourage only selfishness and conceit, when you are not yet abiding in the consciousness of My Impersonal Love; while a